 Water quality for contact recreation is generally excellent.
 However, sites sampled near urban centres (Taupō foreshore, Te Moenga Bay and Acacia Bay) sometimes have raised bacterial levels.

-This indicator will be updated annually (where the data is available).
+This indicator is updated annually (where the data is available).

 Lakes Scientist/Programme Manager - Science and Strategy Directorate